Knowledge Graphs, Data Lineage, and Metadata Management: Introduction

 Figure 5: The simplified example of a taxonomy.

 By adding additional metadata, “Legal entity” and “Customer type,” we created a taxonomy.
 A taxonomy is a hierarchical classification scheme.
-Taxonomies represent collections of topics with “subcategory_of” relationships between them.
-We have created a hierarchy of categories: LLC is one of the legal entity types.
+T xonomies represent collections of topics with “subcategory_of” relationships between them.
+W have created a hierarchy of categories: LLC is one of the legal entity types.
 A legal entity is one of the XYZ customer types.

 Figure 6: The simplified schematic of an ontology.

 All schemes discussed above: basic, taxonomy, and ontology, represent knowledge graphs.
-The most important thing to remember is that knowledge graphs link data and metadata.
-Metadata creates semantics, adds meaning to data, and puts data into a context.
+T e most important thing to remember is that knowledge graphs link data and metadata.
+M tadata creates semantics, adds meaning to data, and puts data into context.

 In my book, “Data Lineage from a Business Perspective,” I demonstrated the complex model of data lineage that describes data movement at four abstraction levels and then linked these levels.
-These levels, presented in Figure 7, are:
+T ese levels, presented in Figure 7, are:

-Business: IT assets, business processes, and people You document movement of data at the level of Information technology assets and link them to business process, people, applications
+Business: IT assets, business processes, and people You document the movement of data at the level of Information technology assets and link them to business processes, people, and applications.

 Conceptual/semantic: business subject areas, data entities, restrictions, and constraints The conceptual/ semantic level is the highest level of a data model.
-You describe the movement of data between data entities.
+Y u describe the movement of data between data entities.

 Physical: database (db) schemas at the level of tables/columns (relational db) or labels/nodes (graph db), and ETL (extract, transform, load) jobs Data movements are documented between tables and columns in databases.